-SJ7W01 - Accredited Work-Based Learning in the Creative Industries (2018/19)
+SJ7W01 - Accredited Work-Based Learning in the Creative Industries (2023/24)

-|Module approved to run in 2018/19|
+|Module approved to run in 2023/24

 |Accredited Work-Based Learning in the Creative Industries

 |Credit rating for module

-|School||The Sir John Cass School of Art, Architecture and Design (The Cass)|
+|School of Art, Architecture and Design

 |Total study hours

+Students will collaborate with, or assist, practitioners working in an appropriate professional environment.
+They will either work on a specific project or work for a specified period of time.
 Work will take place in a community arts, media or creative industries context.
 It might involve creative production, production management, administration, organisation, marketing, financing and/or shadowing, or assisting with any of these or any other creative professional practice.
-It is normally expected that students will be responsible for identifying their own AWBL opportunities, with assistance from the module-convenor where appropriate.
+Placements will normally build on students’ prior knowledge and skills, including those gained through their other modules.
+(LO1, LO2, LO4, LO5)

 Balance of independent study and scheduled teaching activity

-At the end of the module students will be able to:
+On successful completion of the module students will be able to:

 Subject specific skills: